AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/share-resource-planner-with-link.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Share the Resource Planner user view with a link
 description: Adobe Workfront can generate a unique URL for the User View of the Resource Planner which you can embed into a dashboard as an External Page, or open it separately in a new browser tab.
+This is helpful when sharing the Resource Planner information with users who might not have direct access to the Resourcing area.
 ---

 #  Share the Resource Planner user view with a link

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Adobe Workfront can generate a unique URL for the User View of the Resource Planner which you can embed into a dashboard as an External Page, or open it separately in a new browser tab.
+This is helpful when sharing the Resource Planner information with users who might not have direct access to the Resourcing area.

 ![](assets/rp-user-view-with-link-highlight-350x49.png)